 The sudden appearance of excerpts from the lost notebooks of Intuitionism’s founder, James Fulton, has caused quite a stir.
 The notebooks describe Fulton’s work on the “black box,” a perfect elevator that could reinvent the city as radically as the first passenger elevator did when patented by Elisha Otis in the nineteenth century.
 When Lila Mae goes underground to investigate the crash, she becomes involved in the search for the portions of the notebooks that are still missing and uncovers a secret that will change her life forever.”

-Father-son relationship books aren’t even usually my jam, but I found this so touching, and it was a kind of quirky that really worked for me.
+Father-son relationship books aren’t even usually my jam, but I found the mix of emotion, humor, quantum physics, and insistence on the importance of story so compelling.
+Really touching, and a kind of quirky that totally worked for me.

 “Minor Universe 31 is a vast story-space on the outskirts of fiction, where paradox fluctuates like the stock market, lonely sexbots beckon failed protagonists, and time travel is serious business.
 Every day, people get into time machines and try to do the one thing they should never do: change the past.
 That’s where Charles Yu, time travel technician—part counselor, part gadget repair man—steps in.
 He helps save people from themselves.
 Literally.
 When he’s not taking client calls , Yu visits his mother (stuck in a one-hour cycle of time) and searches for his father, who invented time travel and then vanished.
 Accompanied by TAMMY, an operating system with low self-esteem, and Ed, a nonexistent but ontologically valid dog, Yu sets out, and back, and beyond, in order to find the one day where he and his father can meet in memory.
 He learns that the key may be found in a book he got from his future self.
 It’s called How to Live Safely in a Science Fictional Universe, and he’s the author.”